In the Kitch

 Jump to Recipe

-Sloppy Joes are an American staple, and this electric skillet version has the same ease and tangy, savory flavor.
-The bell pepper and onion give a subtle crunch.
+Sloppy Joes are an American staple, and this electric skillet version has the same ease and tangy, savory flavor but you can make them wherever you can haul your electric skillet.

 Sloppy Joes on a serving dish.